Stress is a normal part of everyone’s life. When we feel it in brief

 realize where the stress is, so that they can readjust their style of

-especially when it is interpersonal stress.
+especially when there is tension in important relationships.
 It is challenging to change

 old patterns of living with other people, who themselves may not realize